 We take our environmental responsibilities seriously.
-We strive to achieve certain environmental targets each year; not because we have to, but because we should do.
+We set our own in-house environmental targets each year & strive to achieve them.
+It’s just what we do; not because we have to, but because we should do.

 This year we’re continuing to reduce the amount of fresh, bleached white A4 paper that we use to an absolute minimum.

 This is being achieved by re-using as much used paper as we can.
 Exam question papers will be reused where possible.
 Single use paper, such as that used for exam answer sheets, will be printed on lower grade paper that has received less chemical treatment.
 All paper will be from recycled paper stocks and sourced responsibly.

 Prior to recycling, anything with confidential or identifiable information, is cross-cut shredded.
 Paper that doesn’t contain confidential or identifiable information won’t be shredded before recycling.
 This in turn will will help to minimise our electrical consumption.

 We continue to investigate ways in which we can move our paper forms online.
 The slight increase in electricity consumption in using electronic forms will far outweigh the amount of electricity used in the production of the paper.

 Our course certificates are now issued in pdf format by default.
 This has had a significant impact on the amount of paper that both the Awarding Organisation (Ofqual accredited courses) & we use, not forgetting the resources used in printing.